“When the answer is simple God is speaking.”

 So, this article is a noble call for us to simplify physics once again as it once was in the beginning.
 The truth is not only enlightening, but it is also profoundly simple.
 And this simplicity can only be testified by the mathematical framework we adopt.

-We must, therefore, make a u-turn in the current path and culture of physics.
+We must, therefore, make a u-turn in the current path and tradition of physics.
 The only hope of physics ever discovering the truth about the universe is for us to embrace simplicity once again and not see the current complexity of today’s physics as a measure of progress or as a thing of pride that proves our mettle.

 What should rather give us joy as physicists is that the truth of the universe is simple and that anyone can understand it.
 What should rather give us joy is that the deep mysteries of the universe can be captured by simple math.